Singapore Street Food Guide: Where and What To Eat Under $5 USD

 Singapore Street Food

+Housed in Holland Drive Market, this stall’s Claypot Rice is well-loved for its generous ingredients and crispy rice crust.
+New Lucky Claypot Rice is an ideal dinner spot.
 The rice takes time to cook, so order a side dish like Oyster Sauce Vegetables while waiting.

 29. Chuan Kee Boneless Braised Duck